helloserve/adventofcode/2016/README.md

 ### Day 13

-A*.
-I've never implemented it before.
-Not even for Stingray.
-It wasn't easy.
+So, A*.
+I've never implemented it before, not even for Stingray.
+And it wasn't easy.
+The theory of the algorithm isn't too hard, the implementation is another thing though.
+My biggest problems were with the heuristics, and setting `g(n)` correctly for nodes in the open set.
+But there was period there were I fell into the _iterate on changes until successful_ pit of frustration.
+Also, the visualization of it helped a lot, but was also troublesome to do.
+I do feel however that I now have a solid grasp on the implementation of A*, and that really is the reason why I do things like the Advent of Code.